Leading causes of divorce that you need to think about

 According to a study in the Journal of Sex & Marital Therapy, nearly half of recently divorced respondents cited a lack of love or intimacy as the reason for their separation.
 Instead of one big betrayal, sometimes just growing apart and losing your romantic feelings can end a marriage.*

 Most Americans claim that they would end their marriage if their spouse cheats on them.
-However, many couples (50-60%) of them who have dealt with infidelity in their marriages find the will and strength to stay together.
+However, many couples (50-60%) who have dealt with infidelity in their marriages find the will and strength to stay together.

 Infidelity changes your marriage and has a big negative impact on trust and leads to a breakdown in communication.